 - Fertility and cancer

-In this section we look at how cancer treatments affect men’s fertility.
+In this section we discuss how cancer treatments may affect male fertility.
 The most common treatments for cancer are chemotherapy, radiation therapy, surgery and hormone therapy.
 Other treatments include immunotherapy and targeted therapy.

 Learn more about:

 Chemotherapy uses drugs to kill or slow the growth of cancer cells.
 These drugs travel throughout the body and are designed to affect fast-growing cells such as cancer cells.
 This means they can also damage other cells that grow quickly, including the reproductive cells.